 A few years ago my sister found a recipe for watermelon salad that sounds almost unappetizing but is surprisingly refreshing.
-Its simplicity and charm make it a delightful edition to any summer party.
+Its simplicity and charm make it a delightful addition to any summer party.

 I’m no food blogger so I’ll put the recipe right at the top: To make it, you simply need to cube the meat of a watermelon and mix that with crumbled feta, finely chopped red onions and fresh mint.
 My sister takes the presentation a step further by scooping the watermelon with a cookie dough dropper so it comes out in perfectly round watermelon balls.
 It looks great, it really does.
 Although, if you don’t want to scoop them it’s perfectly fine to cube the fruit because it tastes wonderful no matter how it looks.